babelouest/glewlwyd/docs/INSTALL.md

 To run Glewlwyd with the config file, copy `glewlwyd.conf.sample` to `glewlwyd.conf`, edit the file `glewlwyd.conf` with your own settings.

 The following paragraphs describe all the configuration parameters.

+To enable environment variables in Glewlwyd, you must execute the program with the `-e` command-line argument.

 ### Port number